Bassusour/Formal-methods/README.md

-# Formal methods Group 45
+# Formal methods
+This project will take guarded commands as input, and output the corresponding graph.

+# How to run
 Run GCL.fsx with fsharpi to run the program
 Then enter a flag and a guarded command
 Example: -ND if a < 4 -> a:=a+1 fi